MarcoRosson/Optitrack_basketball/README.md

 To use the code, run the file 'optitrack_basketball.py'.

-In the terminal, you have to select wich one of the embedded takes you want to run:
+In the terminal, you will have to select which one of the embedded takes you want to run:

 ```bash
 Select the take: